Skip to main content

 Verdict: Chengdu's most serious wine program, wrapped in a European dining room worth booking

 The River House is easy to get into by Chengdu's fine-dining standards — reservations are available without weeks of advance planning, which makes it a practical option when you want a considered evening without the booking anxiety that comes with Yu Zhi Lan or Xin Rong Ji.
 That accessibility shouldn't be mistaken for lack of ambition.
-The River House holds a Black Pearl 1 Diamond (2025) and a Michelin Plate (2024), and its wine program — 2,200 selections across 6,400 bottles , is the most substantial cellar you'll find in any Chengdu restaurant.
+The River House holds a Black Pearl 1 Diamond (2025) and a Michelin Plate (2024), and its wine program — 2,200 selections across 6,400 bottles, is the most substantial cellar you'll find in any Chengdu restaurant.
 If European food and serious wine are the point of your evening, this is where you book.

 The Wine Program: Why It's the Real Reason to Come

 The numbers here are not decorative.
 A 2,200-selection list with 6,400 bottles in inventory puts The River House in the conversation with the best-stocked hotel wine programs across mainland China, well ahead of what most European restaurants in second and third-tier cities manage.
-The list skews toward California, Burgundy, Bordeaux, Tuscany, Piedmont, Champagne, and the Rhône , a French and Italian backbone with enough California depth to satisfy guests who arrive with specific producers in mind.
+The list skews toward California, Burgundy, Bordeaux, Tuscany, Piedmont, Champagne, the Rhône, a French and Italian backbone with enough California depth to satisfy guests who arrive with specific producers in mind.
 The wine pricing tier sits at $$$, meaning a significant share of the list runs above the ¥700 equivalent per bottle mark, but the range is genuine: there are entry points alongside the serious bottles.
 The corkage fee is ¥35 (approximately $35), which is competitive for a restaurant operating at this level, so bringing your own is a viable option if you have something specific in mind.

 Wine Director P.J.
 Myers and Sommelier Elena Syrovatkina run the floor program.
-Having named, dedicated wine staff at a restaurant in Chengdu is itself a signal , this isn't a list assembled for appearance.
+Having named, dedicated wine staff at a restaurant in Chengdu is itself a signal, this isn't a list assembled for appearance.
 If you've visited once and ordered from the menu without engaging the sommelier, that's the thing to do differently on a return visit.
 Ask for a specific region or price point and let them work.
 The Burgundy and Piedmont sections in particular are worth a conversation, given the depth the data suggests in those areas.
-Guests comparing notes with Stiller in Guangzhou or 102 House in Shanghai will find The River House's cellar holds its own at the leading of the inventory count.
+Guests comparing notes with Stiller in Guangzhou or 102 House in Shanghai will find The River House's cellar holds its own at the top of the inventory count.

 The Food: European at ¥¥¥ in a Sichuan City

 Chef Daniel Vesey leads the kitchen with General Manager Todd Phillips overseeing the room.
 The cuisine is classified as European, with dinner as the primary service.
-Pricing sits at $$$ for cuisine (two courses without beverages running above the ¥460 equivalent threshold), which positions this as a genuine splurge in the Chengdu context , comparable in price tier to Xin Rong Ji and Fu Rong Huang, but in a completely different culinary register.
+Pricing sits at $$$ for cuisine (two courses without beverages running above the ¥460 equivalent threshold), which positions this as a genuine splurge in the Chengdu context, comparable in price tier to Xin Rong Ji and Fu Rong Huang, but in a completely different culinary register.
 If you're returning after a first visit where you ordered à la carte, the logical next step is to let the kitchen and the wine team build the evening together rather than treating food and wine as separate decisions.

-The Michelin Plate recognition (2024) confirms kitchen quality without overstating it , this is a restaurant Michelin inspectors found worth flagging for good cooking, not one that received a star.
+The Michelin Plate recognition (2024) confirms kitchen quality without overstating it, this is a restaurant Michelin inspectors found worth flagging for good cooking, not one that received a star.
 The Black Pearl 1 Diamond (2025) adds a China-specific credential that carries weight locally.
 Together they say: this is a serious kitchen producing food at a level that justifies the price, but it isn't competing for the tasting-menu-destination conversation that venues like Yu Zhi Lan or Co- occupy.
 The River House is the right choice when the wine list is as important as the plate in front of you.

 Getting There and Booking

-The address is 55 Renmin South Rd 2 Section, Jinjiang District , a central Chengdu location in the Luomashi area, accessible by metro and taxi.
+The address is 55 Renmin South Rd 2 Section, Jinjiang District, a central Chengdu location in the Luomashi area, accessible by metro and taxi.
 The booking window here works in your favour: unlike Chengdu's most sought-after Sichuan fine-dining rooms, The River House does not require weeks of lead time for most evenings.
 For weekend dinners or if you're travelling with a larger group, a week's notice is sensible.
 For a weeknight table of two or four, a few days out is usually sufficient.
-If you're planning around a specific bottle from the cellar, contact the restaurant ahead to confirm availability , bringing your own with the ¥35 corkage is a reasonable fallback for collectors.
+If you're planning around a specific bottle from the cellar, contact the restaurant ahead to confirm availability, bringing your own with the ¥35 corkage is a reasonable fallback for collectors.

 Reservations: Easy to secure; 1–7 days ahead typically sufficient, more for weekend groups.
 Dress: No dress code is specified, but the price point and setting suggest smart casual as the practical floor.
 Budget: ¥¥¥ for food, $$$ for wine; expect a full evening with wine to run materially above the two-course baseline.
 Meals: Dinner only.
 Corkage: ¥35 if bringing your own bottle.